chakrupka/stealameal-local/frontend/README.md

 4. Start development server with `npx expo start`
    - Press `i` on your keyboard once the server is started to open the iOS simulator

+5. **When simulating, go to frontend/.env and replace the IP (everything before the colon) with your actual IP address

 ## Deployment

 TODO: how to deploy the project